sandyleo26/node-express-basic/README.md

 After our application connects, we’ll be presented with the option of making our project a **Codeship Pro** or **Codeship Basic** project.
 For this example, we’ll be running with Codeship Basic.

 Next up is the formulation of  **Setup Commands**.
-Our setup for Ruby on Rails applications is formulated almost exactly like if were configuring our application locally without Docker.
+Our setup for nodejs pplications is formulated almost exactly like if were configuring our application locally without Docker.

 ```
 psql -p 5432 -c 'create database todos;'